NightMirror21/WhitelistByTime/README.md

    Create an issue in this repository and describe it in detail.
 I would be happy to get any feedback!
 3. *Will there be bungee\velocity support?*\
    Yes, it will, as soon as I learn how to use their api.
+4. *What is the difference in the whitelistbytime between paper and spigot?*\
+   The difference lies in the formatting of the messages.
+In Spigot, strings are used, whereas in Paper, components are utilized.
+To create colored messages in Spigot, you can use the '&' sign or hex codes (e.g., #ffffffff).
+However, in Paper, only MiniMessage formatting is supported.